Ira Hobart Evans

 Ira Hobart Evans (April 11, 1844 – April 19, 1922) was an officer in the Union Army during the American Civil War and received the Medal of Honor.
-He was also a prominent Texas businessman.
+He was also a prominent Texas businessman and state legislator who served in the Texas House of Representatives, including as Speaker.

 Early life

 Evans was born in Piermont, New Hampshire on April 11, 1844.
 After the death of his father, his mother moved to Barre, Vermont, and he completed his education at Barre Academy.

 Civil War military service

-In July 1862 he enlisted for the Civil War as a Private in Company B, 10th Vermont Volunteer Infantry Regiment.
-In December 1863 he was commissioned as a First Lieutenant in the 9th U.S. Colored Troops.
-In January 1865 he was promoted to Captain in the 116th U.S. Colored Troops.
+In July 1862 he enlisted for the Civil War as a private in Company B, 10th Vermont Volunteer Infantry Regiment.
+In December 1863 he was commissioned as a first lieutenant in the 9th U.S. Colored Troops.
+In January 1865 he was promoted to captain in the 116th U.S. Colored Troops.

-In March 1865 he was promoted to brevet Major "for gallant conduct and meritorious services" and assigned as assistant Adjutant of the XXV Army Corps, Army of the James.
+In March 1865 he was promoted to brevet major "for gallant conduct and meritorious services" and assigned as assistant Adjutant of the XXV Army Corps, Army of the James.